Puerto Rico campaign: Battle of Silva Heights

-Brigadier General Theodore Schwan and 2,896 men of his Independent Brigade had landed in Guanica and marched towards occupied Yauco.
+Brigadier General Theodore Schwan and 2,896 men of his Independent Brigade had landed in Guánica and marched towards occupied Yauco.
 Schwan and his men were ordered to move westward and to capture the city of Mayagüez.
 Colonel Julio Soto Villanueva ordered 1,500 Spanish Regulars of the 24th Rifle Battalion, six companies of the Alfonso XIII auxiliaries, and other scattered Spanish and Puerto Rican guerilla forces dispatched from the garrison at Mayagüez to meet and defeat Schwan.
-The Spanish forces entrenched themselves at a high ridge called Silva Heights, located at a road near the town of Hormigueros.
+The Spanish forces entrenched themselves at a high ridge they named Silva Heights, located at a road near the town of Hormigueros.

-Schwan's troops arrived in the town of San Germán and continued the march towards their objective.
+Schwan's troops arrived in the city of San Germán and continued the march towards their objective.
 Troop A of Schwan's 5th Cavalry approached Silva Heights and were soon engaged in a firefight when the Spanish forces opened fire.
 The Americans were aided by two companies of the 19th Infantry, supported by artillery and Gatling guns, as well as the 11th Infantry.
 The Spanish forces retreated after the American reinforcements brought them under intense fire.
 Schwan's men set up camp on Silva Heights for the night and the following day they continued their drive to Mayagüez.
 They arrived the following morning to find that the Spanish forces had abandoned the city to retreat to the east towards Lares.
 Schwan decided to send forces in order to follow and capture Soto Villanueva and his forces, as he was additionally ordered to take the town of Las Marías which was in the way of the retreating army's path.
 The outcome of the Silva Heights Battle left 3 Spanish dead, 6 wounded, and 136 prisoners.
 Schwan's brigade suffered 15 wounded and 2 killed in action.